iotaledger/stronghold.rs/SEP.md

 # Stronghold Enhancement Proposal

-The scope of this document is to describe a process to enhance and extend the functionality of IOTA Stronghold software library.
-This process is strongly influenced by the rust RFC process.
+The scope of this document describes a process to enhance and extend the functionality of the IOTA Stronghold software library.
+This process is influenced by the rust RFC process.

 ## Process